PsiQ/bartiq/docs/limitations.md

 - using user-defined functions instead of sympy expressions

 However, all these methods introduce additional complexities which may or may not be appropriate for a given use-case.
-Ultimately, bartiq does not provide any native approach for dynamic definition of estimators based on circuit topologies, so users are responsible for such decision-making prior to compilation.
+Ultimately, bartiq does not provide any native approach for dynamic definition of routines based on the topology, so users are responsible for such decision-making prior to compilation.

 ## Non-trivial port sizes